salahjebali/Multi-Task-Attention-Network---MTAN/README.md

 For all the details about the project, experiments, archictureal choiches and results, please refer to `technical_report_JEBALI_MTAN.pdf` file.

-If you prefer consult the code file in .py format, please refer to the `project` fol
+If you prefer consult the code file in .py format, please refer to the `project` folder.